SSWConsulting/SSW.Rules/README.md

 - Run `yarn install` to install packages
 - Create environment files (.env.development) based off `.env.template` - get the values from Keeper (SSW.Rules Environment Variables)

+### TinaCMS - Getting ready for development
+Working with a separate content repo in TinaCMS requires that you have a copy of the Repo locally for development purposes.

+- Clone the Content Repo from https://github.com/SSWConsulting/SSW.Rules.Content
+  - This should be next to your Rules Repo, not inside of it
+- Checkout the `tina/sample-content` branch in SSW.Rules so that you don't get all rules.
+- Update your `.env` with your actual `LOCAL_CONTENT_RELATIVE_PATH` if it is different to what is there

 > **Notes:**
 > * If you don't work at SSW or can't get on to the SSW.Rules team you can just add values to GITHUB_API_PAT and CONTENT_BRANCH
 > * For `GITHUB_API_PAT`, create a [PAT on GitHub](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) (remove angle brackets <>)